Rehab for Professionals

 Rehab for professionals is very similar to regular rehab programs, except that extra care is taken at every step to accommodate the needs of a professional:

-Many professionals are worried about whether or not they can continue at their regular jobs while attending drug or alcohol rehab for professionals.
+Many professionals are worried about whether or not they can continue at their regular jobs while attending substance abuse treatment for professionals.
 According to the law, employees can find protection under the ADA and FMLA bills, which allow them to retain their jobs while pursuing treatment for their addiction.

-In order to be protected by the ADA law, the employee must be in a recovery program for substance use disorder and committed to lasting recovery.
-In accordance with the FMLA bill, addicted professionals may receive unpaid leave for medical emergencies, such as an addiction, and retain their jobs for when they recover.
+To be protected by the ADA law, the employee must be in a recovery program for substance use disorder and committed to lasting recovery.
+Under the FMLA bill, addicted professionals may receive unpaid leave for medical emergencies, such as an addiction, and retain their jobs for when they recover.

 Notwithstanding the laws that protect addicted employees, some workplaces require some remote work during rehab, while others allow complete leave but only for a limited amount of time.
 An addiction rehab for professionals accommodates both needs by providing time and a designated workspace for remote employees, and a flexible, focused plan for employees who need to complete rehab quickly.